WintonCentre/predict-prostate/README.md

 <a href="https://ibb.co/Cbyr4BH"><img src="https://i.ibb.co/x1b4wh7/PP.png" alt="PP" border="0" /></a>
 </p>

-The site is currently available in five languages (EN, FR, DE, SC and PT).
+The site is currently available in six languages (EN, FR, DE, SC, PT and ES).
 It is mainly based on [the following paper](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002758).

-This is a branch dedicated to adding translation capabilities to the application in the form of an editor mode populating a PostgreSQL backend.
+This codebase can also be used to add translations in different languages to the application, by building an editor mode populating a PostgreSQL backend.
 ## Installation

 These instructions create a production version.
 To create a development